DSecureMe/vmc/README.md

 ## Documentation
 We’ve made separate repository with guides and documentation available [here](https://github.com/DSecureMe/vmcDocs).
 ## Architecture
 In simple words VMC requires data about detections from your scanner, information about assets and updates about CVE.
-Thanks to that VMC can update your focus to the most emerging assets.
+Thanks to that VMC can live update your focus to the most emerging threats for your assets.
 ## License
 Source code in this repository is covered by one of three licenses:
 * the Apache License 2.0 https://www.apache.org/licenses/LICENSE-2.0